 NOTES: Christ's blood was precious because He was the Lamb unblemished and spotless.
-The phrase "without unblemish" [Greek: ámōmos] denotes that which is faultless or without blame.
+The phrase "without blemish" [Greek: ámōmos] denotes that which is faultless or without blame.
 The phrase "without spot" [Greek: áspilos] denotes that which is "unsullied or unstained, free from censure or reproach."
 According to the law, the sacrificial lamb had to be free from all defect (Leviticus 22:20-25; Numbers 6:14; 28:3, 9).
-Thus the Christ had to be free from all sin. e.
-I Peter 2:22 NOTES: This entire verse is taken from the Messianic prophecy found in the Septuagint's version of Isaiah 53:9.
+Thus the Christ had to be free from all sin. Э. I Peter 2:22 NOTES: This entire verse is taken from the Messianic prophecy found in the Septuagint's version of Isaiah 53:9.
 It is a strong and clear declaration of the sinless perfection of the Lord Jesus Christ.
 In Scripture, the mouth or speech of an individual is an indicator of the condition of the heart (Isaiah 6:5; Matthew 15:18).
 Christ's speech was without deceit because His heart was without deceit.
-James writes, "If anyone does not stumble in what he says, he is a perfect man, able to also bridle his whole body" (James 3:2).
+James writes, "If anyone does not stumble in what he says, he is a perfect man, able also to bridle his whole body" (James 3:2).
+The logic is simple: Jesus did not stumble in what He said because He was perfect. f. f.
+3:2).
 The logic is simple: Jesus did not stumble in what He said because He was perfect. f.
-I John 3:5 NOTES: Christ knew no sin (II Corinthians 5:21), and in Him there was no sin (I John 3:5).
+3:2).
+The logic is simple: Jesus did not stumble in what He said because He was perfect. f.
+3:2).
+The logic is simple: Jesus did not stumble in what He said because He was perfect. f.
+3:2).
+The logic is simple: Jesus did not stumble in what He said because He was perfect.